Customer Service Accessibility Policy

 CARREL+Partners LLP will notify the public in the event of a planned or unexpected disruption in the facilities or services usually used by persons with disabilities.
 This notice will include information about the reason for the disruption, its anticipated duration, and a description of alternative facilities or services, if available.

 The notices will be posted at all public entrances and service counters of CARREL+Partners LLP, or communicated by such method as is reasonable in the circumstances.

-CARREL+Partners LLP will train its staff, and other individuals who provide services to the public on behalf of CARREL+Partners LLP, on the provision of the firm's services to persons with disabilities.
+CARREL+Partners LLP will train its staff and other individuals who provide services to the public on CARREL+Partners LLP behalf on the provision of its services to persons with disabilities.